Marcus Richardson: Playing career

 The following month he joined Yeovil Town on a free transfer, but was released at the end of the season, after just four appearances in which he failed to score.
 In June 2005 he joined Chester City, where he scored the killer third goal in the club's shock 3–0 FA Cup win over Nottingham Forest in December 2005.
 However, he only managed a handful of other goals for the club and joined Macclesfield Town on loan in March 2006, scoring twice on the final day of the season at Bristol Rovers to help assure the Silkmen's Football League safety.

 He was released by Chester at the end of the 2005–06 season, and in July 2006 joined Weymouth.
 It was to be yet another nomadic 12-month period for Richardson.
 He failed to settle at Weymouth and left to rejoin Cambridge United on 21 August 2006 without playing a league game for Weymouth.
 He departed Cambridge in January 2007, joining Crawley Town.
 He duly left Crawley in the summer of 2007.

 After a successful pre-season trial, he joined Bury on a month-to-month contract in August 2007, linking up with his erstwhile Lincoln City manager Keith Alexander.
 He played his only league game for the club in a surprise 2–1 win at Milton Keynes Dons on 11 August 2007 but was released at the end of his short-term contract on 31 August 2007.

 In October 2007, Marcus joined Farnborough, scoring on his debut against Marlow.
 After nearly two seasons at the club he was released in the May 2009, following a change in manager.

 Richardson signed for Henley Town in August 2009, scoring on his debut in a 6–0 victory over Prestwood on 16 August 2009.

 Coaching career

 In July 2010, he moved on to join Reading Town where he also formed part of the management team.
 However, in June 2012, he moved with manager Mark Bartley to Marlow.
 He helped Marlow gain promotion into the Southern League as Hellenic League Premier Division champions.
 In January 2014, he returned to the Hellenic League, joining Highmoor Ibis as a player/manager.
 He resigned from the post in October 2017, before becoming manager at Flackwell Heath the following month.
 He left Flackwell Heath in October 2021.
+In July 2023 he was appointed manager of AFC Aldermaston.